-- Northern Bering Sea survey data (2010,2017-2021) are not included. - Predation natural mortality is age specific and annually varying (M2).
-Residual (non-predation) natural mortality (M1) is age specific but not-annually varying and differs slightly from current assessments for each species (see Table 3 below). - Predator overlap index is set to 1 for all species (i.e., all prey are available to all predators). - A moderately "climate-informed" approach is used to derive biological reference points through projecting the model forward with climate effects on weight at age and predation mortality but with a climate-naive Ricker stock recruitment curve (i.e., without environmental covariates). - Evaluation of F{ABC} for 2022 and 2023 is performed using an ensemble of warming scenarios. - Weights at age for pollock are based on values from the 2021 SAFE report; for Pacific cod and arrowtooth, they are calculated outside of the model using a temperature-dependent von Bertalanffy to fill in for missing years between 1979-2012 and assume 2012 weight at ages for 2013-2021.
+- Northern Bering Sea survey data (2010,2017-2022) are not included. - Predation natural mortality is age specific and annually varying (M2).
+Residual (non-predation) natural mortality (M1) is age specific but not-annually varying and differs slightly from current assessments for each species (see Table 3 below). - Predator overlap index is set to 1 for all species (i.e., all prey are available to all predators). - A moderately "climate-informed" approach is used to derive biological reference points through projecting the model forward with climate effects on weight at age and predation mortality but with a climate-naive Ricker stock recruitment curve (i.e., without environmental covariates). - Evaluation of F{ABC} for 2023 and 2024 is performed using an ensemble of warming scenarios. - Weights at age for pollock are based on values from the 2022 SAFE report; for Pacific cod and arrow-tooth, they are calculated outside of the model using a temperature-dependent von Bertalanffy to fill in for missing years between 1979-2012 and assume 2012 weight at ages for 2013-2022.
 For projections, all three species use temperature-specific weights at age using the temperature-dependent von Bertalanffy for 1979-2012. - Acoustic trawl survey selectivity was set equal to the SAFE report model estimates.
-Fisheries selectivity and survey selectivity are age specific but constant over time. - Predator-prey suitability is age-specific but constant over time. - Arrowtooth flounder stock is treated as sexes combined (weight at age and proportion mature is calculated separately for males and females and combined using a mortality-based mean). - Maturity schedules are based on 2012 assessments and differ slightly from SAFE assessments. - Projections to derive ABC include a sequential method for determining universal climate-naive B0, and include the constraint that $SSB_F > 0.35SSB_0$ for all years in the projection.
+Fisheries selectivity and survey selectivity are age specific but constant over time. - Predator-prey suitability is age-specific but constant over time.

+- Arrowtooth flounder stock is treated as sexes combined (weight at age and proportion mature is calculated separately for males and females and combined using a mortality-based mean). - Maturity schedules are based on 2012 assessments and differ slightly from SAFE assessments. - Projections to derive ABC include a sequential method for determining universal climate-naive B0, and include the constraint that $SSB_F > 0.35SSB_0$ for all years in the projection.

-Key updates from the 2020 assessment:
+Key updates from the 2021 assessment:

-- Survey biomass and age composition were updated using data available from the NMFS bottom trawl survey and fishery observer database 2021. - Fishery harvest data was updated through 2021. - Bottom temperature and other variables from the 2021 BERING10K hindcast using the 30 layer model (K20) was updated through 2021. - Residual natural mortality $(M1{ij})$ for ages 1-4 of all three species was set to the mean of the total natural mortality from the multispecies assessment for years 1979 2021.
-Natural mortality for older Pacific cod was set to 0.38 for to match the Pacific cod stock assessment (Thompson et al. 2018).
+- Survey biomass and harvest from the NEBS and SEBS were both included this year (previous years used SEBS only). - Survey biomass and age composition from the were updated using data available from the NMFS bottom trawl survey and fishery observer database 2022. - Fishery harvest data was updated through 2022. - Bottom temperature and other variables from the 2022 BERING10K hindcast using the 30 layer model (K20) was updated through 2022. - Residual natural mortality ($M1{ij}$ for ages 1-4 of all three species was set to the mean of the total natural mortality from the multispecies assessment for years 1979 2022.
+Natural mortality for older Pacific cod was set to 0.38 for to match the Pacific cod stock assessment (Thompson et al. 2018). - The newest set of ACLIM high resolution climate projections for the Bering sea (Hermann et al, 2021, Cheng et al. 2021) were used to drive projections and derive F{target} and ABC under climate effects.
+This includes a broader suite of scenarios from High carbon mitigation (ssp126) to low carbon mitigation scenarios (ssp585). these projections are based on a subset of earth system models from the 6th phase of the Coupled Model Intercomparison project (CMIP6) See Hollowed et al. 2020 for more information on ACLIM and model selection. - Climate effects on recruitment were included in the projection model suite for 2022, sensu Holsman et al. 2020.